litexlang/litex-tutorial/Turorial/Function.md

 fn function(x N) R
 ```

-Of course, you can define a Function with only additional restrictions like the following lines, which express the similar meaning like the above line:
+Of course, you can define a Function with specified domain with `dom`, which express the similar meaning like the above line.

 ```litex
 fn function(x R) R: